FORA Capital LLC Buys Shares of 2,790 Cullen/Frost Bankers, Inc. (NYSE:CFR)

 Cullen/Frost Bankers Stock Performance

 Cullen/Frost Bankers (NYSE:CFR – Get Rating) last released its earnings results on Thursday, January 26th.
 The bank reported $2.91 EPS for the quarter, beating the consensus estimate of $2.75 by $0.16.
 Cullen/Frost Bankers had a return on equity of 18.55% and a net margin of 30.80%.
 During the same period last year, the company earned $1.54 earnings per share.
-As a group, analysts predict that Cullen/Frost Bankers, Inc. will post 10.35 earnings per share for the current fiscal year.
+Equities research analysts anticipate that Cullen/Frost Bankers, Inc. will post 10.35 earnings per share for the current year.

 Cullen/Frost Bankers Dividend Announcement